-ARTICLE X. DEFAULT AND TERMINATION
+ARTICLE XI.
+DEFAULT AND TERMINATION

-- Default.
+1. Default.
 In the event of substantial and continuing failure by one of the parties in the performance of its obligations under this Compact, the party alleging the default shall notify in writing the other party of such alleged default and demand a correction of such default within sixty (60) days after receipt of such written notice.
 If the party in default shall fail to remedy such default within sixty (60) days, the parties shall meet within thirty (30) days thereafter in an effort to resolve any dispute regarding the alleged default.
 If the dispute is not resolved to the satisfaction of the parties within thirty (30) days after meeting, either party may pursue any lawful remedy available, including, if the circumstances are such, an action pursuant to 25 U.S.C. § 2710(d)(7)(A).
-The parties consent to the jurisdiction of any court of competent jurisdiction to resolve disputes arising under this Compact.
-Nothing in this subsection shall preclude, limit or restrict the ability of the parties to pursue, by mutual written agreement, alternative methods of dispute resolution including but not limited to, mediation or arbitration. - 2.
-The failure to maintain a minimum bankroll pursuant to Article VIII, Section 5, of this Compact, the failure to adopt and enforce the Tribe's Minimum Internal Control Standards pursuant to Article VIII, Section 3, of this Compact, or a substantial violation of the Tribal Gaming
+Nothing in this subsection shall preclude, limit or restrict the ability of the parties to pursue, by mutual written agreement, alternative methods of dispute resolution including but not limited to, mediation or arbitration.

-Ordinance shall be grounds for initiating the default provision above.
+2. The failure to maintain a minimum bankroll pursuant to Article VIII, Section 5, of this Compact, the failure to adopt and enforce the Tribe's Minimum Internal Control Standards pursuant to Article VIII, Section 3, of this Compact, or a substantial violation of the Tribal Gaming Ordinance shall be grounds for initiating the default provision above.